Deepika Narayan Bhardwaj: National Commission for Men

 Bhardwaj campaigns for the establishment of a National Commission for Men in India that would deal with men's issues including domestic violence and sexual assault.

 India's Sons

-In 2021, she produced another documentary called India's Sons, which was focused on the condition of India's men due to false rape cases.
+In 2021, she produced another documentary called India's Sons, which focused on the condition of India's men due to false rape cases.
 She said that the documentary "inspired" men to tell their side of the story.

+Special Cases handled

+a.
+Deepika rescued a minor from Gurgaon who was being assaulted and subjected to abject cruelty of all forms.

+b.
+In an instance where a woman hired cab for over 12 hours then refused to pay Rs 2,000 in Gurgaon, Bhardwaj claimed the woman had previously harassed other drivers by doing the same thing and threatened to file molestation cases against them if the issue was raised.